We can tell which animal it is only from footprints on a snow field.

 January and February are said to be the coldest months in Japan.
-It’s in the middle of winter, and almost all of the fields are fully covered with snow in Hokkaido, the northernmost area of Japan.
+It’s in the latter half of winter, and almost all of the fields are fully covered with snow in Hokkaido, the northernmost area of Japan.
 Some weeks ago, one day in January, I drove out of town with our business partners coming from Singapore.
 I was just glad to see they enjoyed watching open snow fields.
 To people coming from a country just below the equator like Singapore, everything would look so new.
 Needless to say, the local snow fields spreading out at the foot of the mountains just look boring to us, though.

 As written above, travelers coming from outside sometimes find beauty out of ordinary life for local people.
 On the other hand, I found there was something difficult to notice for such travelers.
 To put it another way, it wouldn’t be the first thing they pay attention to.
 When throwing a question about it, they didn’t understand what I was talking about.
 Do you know what I’m talking about?
 It’s signs that some animals leave, mainly footprints on a snow field.
 Even from inside the car running along a snow field, I think I can tell familiar ones, like those of deer, foxes, and rabbits.
 For your information, I’m not a hunter, though.